Urine specific gravity is a laboratory test that measures the concentration of all chemical particles in the urine.

 This test helps evaluate your body's water balance and urine concentration.

 Osmolality is a more specific test for urine concentration.
-However, the specific gravity measurement is easier and more convenient and usually part of a routine urinalysis.
-It frequently makes the osmolality measurement unnecessary.
+The specific gravity test is easier and more convenient, and is usually part of a routine urinalysis.
+As such, the osmolality test may not be needed.

 Increased urine specific gravity may be due to different conditions such as: